MarkusEh/plugin.video.vdr.recordings/README.md

 Setup:

-Maintain the folder with the VDR recordings
+Maintain the folder with the VDR recordings in the plugin settings

 End user documantation: https://github.com/MarkusEh/plugin.video.vdr.recordings/wiki